sawyerh/highlights/readme.md

 ### Kindle

+**If you're reading in a Kindle app (iOS/Android)**:

+1. Open the "Notebook" section of your book where your annotations are kept
+2. Tap the "Share" icon, then tap "Export as HTML"
+3. Email the export as an attachment

+**If you're reading on a Kindle device** (and are unable to do the above):

 1. Install [this bookmarklet](https://github.com/cmenscher/kindleHighlightLiberator) and follow the instructions on the bookmarklet's page to export a JSON file with all Kindle highlights.
 1. Email the `json` file from step 1 and/or `My Clippings.txt` (see below) as attachments
-1. Never user the Kindle reader again.

 **Don't see all of your highlights?** That's likely because you tried reading a book on your Kindle (or in the Kindle app) that wasn't purchased on Amazon.
 Yes, seriously.
 If you have a Kindle device, plug it into your computer and find `documents/My Clippings.txt`.
 If you're lucky, you'll find additional highlights in there.
-Never use the Kindle reader again.

 ### Readmill